-As assistant GM, Botterill works closely with Shero on all hockey-related matters, including scouting, player development and contract negotiations.
+As assistant GM, Botterill worked closely on all hockey-related matters, including scouting, player development and contract negotiations.
 He also manages hockey operations and acts as GM for the club’s top minor-league affiliate, Wilkes-Barre/Scranton of the American Hockey League.

 Botterill was a first-round draft pick (20th overall) by Dallas in the 1994 NHL Draft and played 88 NHL games over six seasons with Dallas, Atlanta, Calgary and Buffalo.
 He also played 393 career games in the AHL and IHL, recording 127 goals and 257 points.

 A native of Edmonton who grew up in Winnipeg, Botterill played four seasons at the University of Michigan and helped lead the Wolverines to the NCAA title in 1996.
 He also played for Team Canada at the World Junior Championships in 1994, ‘95 and ‘96 and won gold medals in all three tournaments.

 Following his playing career, he returned to the University of Michigan to earn his MBA.